cogment/cogment-doc/src/cogment/implementation-recipes.md

 ))
 ```

-Finally a _pass-through_ pretrial hook needs to be implemented, registered and served.
-Its endpoint must be specified in the `cogment.yaml` file under `trial.pre_hooks`.
+Finally a _pass-through_ pre-trial hook needs to be implemented, registered and served.
+Its endpoint must be specified in to the Orchestrator on startup.

 ```python
 async def passthrough_pre_trial_hook(pre_trial_hook_session):